March 25, 2021

 NORD gratefully acknowledges Kristina Bundra, Pharm.
-D, NORD Editorial Intern, and Geert Mortier, MD, PhD, Chairman, Department of Medical Genetics, Antwerp University Hospital, Professor of Medical Genetics, University of Antwerp, Belgium, for assistance in the preparation of this report.
+D, NORD Editorial Intern, and Geert Mortier, MD, PhD, Chairman, Department of Medical Genetics, Antwerp University Hospital, and Professor of Medical Genetics, University of Antwerp, Belgium, for assistance in the preparation of this report.

 Signs and symptoms of melorheostosis include irregular bone growth, including cortical thickening and “dripping candle wax” appearance on x-ray imaging; unequal length of limbs; soft tissue abnormalities, including tendon and ligament shortening, absent or abnormal muscles, subcutaneous calcification, joint swelling and contractures resulting in malformed or immobilized joints; range of motion limitations; pain and stiffness; limb swelling (edema) and vascular abnormalities.
 Less commonly, but severe, the bone lesions may compress the surrounding nerves.

 Melorheostosis usually affects one particular segment of the appendicular skeleton (arms and legs).
 It is usually limited to one side of the body (rarely bilateral) and within a limb restricted to either the medial or lateral side of the bones.
 The disease can also affect the axial skeleton: pelvis, sternum, ribs and, more rarely, the spine and skull.
 Symptoms may progressively worsen over time.